National Book Award winner and co-author, with Rep. John Lewis, of the "March" graphic novel trilogy.

 Andrew Aydin is a New York Times bestselling author, a National Book Award winner, a Robert F. Kennedy Book Award Honoree, a Printz Award winner, a Sibert Medal winner, a Walter Dean Myers Award winner, a two-time Eisner award winner, and the recipient of multiple Coretta Scott King honors.

-Andrew is creator and co-author of the graphic memoir series, March, which chronicles the life of Congressman and civil rights icon John Lewis.
+Mr. Aydin is creator and co-author of the graphic memoir series, March, which chronicles the life of the late civil rights icon Congressman John Lewis.
 Co-authored with Rep. Lewis and illustrated by Nate Powell, March is the first comics work to ever win the National Book Award.
 The Washington Post heralded the completion of the March trilogy, saying, “The closest American peer, I’ve found, to Maus has arrived.”

 An Atlanta native, Mr. Aydin is a Turkish-American who was raised by a single mother and grew up reading comic books.
-After college, he took a job with Congressman Lewis.
+After college, he took a job with Congressman Lewis as digital director and policy advisor.
 In 2008, Congressman Lewis mentioned to him the 1957 comic book Martin Luther King and the Montgomery Story and the role it played in the early days of the civil rights movement.
 Recognizing the potential for a comic on Congressman Lewis’ life to inspire young people, Mr. Aydin urged him to write a comic about his time in the movement, but Congressman Lewis had one condition: that Mr. Aydin write it with him.
 Collaborating with artist Nate Powell, the March trilogy was born in 2013.